NebraLtd/Smart-LoRa-Gateway/Documentation/Nebra-Smart-Gateway-Datasheet-manual.md

 * Hold all modules by the edges and avoid touching any components on them.
 * If you remove a module place it into the anti-static bag that came with the hardware.
 * Before installing or removing any modules or part of the hardware, ensure that any power has been switched off and disconnected including the Ethernet cable if powered via POE.
+* If the Gateway is located outside, that it is not Raining, Snowing or any other adverse weather that may cause damage when opening.

 ### 1.1 Mainboard Overview